ztyyLV/web-twain-docs/indepth/troubleshooting/license-errors/Domain-does-not-match.md

 # Handling Errors

-## The current product key does not match the domain
+## The current license key does not match the domain

 * Symptom